|

 seen showed, as required by the F.C.I. standard,

-white spots on the legs, breast and tail.
+white markings on the legs, breast and tail.
 Two

-Conversely, the white markings on the neck and
+Conversely, the extension of white markings on the neck and

 collars were much more frequent than what we are